Love French Food

 • 2 eggs

-• 1 tablespoon of orange or lemon juice
+• 1 tablespoon orange juice or lemon juice

 • 6 tablespoon unsalted butter melted and cooled